jacobneal65/questrpg/README.md

 # questrpg
-Little text rpg using python and a mysql database.
-It will have an active map system.
+Little text rpg using python and a SQLite database.

 Possible features:
+Map
+Story (if I get around to it)

-Combat
+Simple Combat
 Items

-    Items effecting world
+>Items effecting world

-    Possibly persistent
+>Possibly persistent
+>equipment and backpack